 Smother the Area

 If digging out the plant sounds like too much work, try smothering the planting site.
-This is the easiest organic option for killing lily of the valley.
+This is the easiest organic option for destroying lily of the valley.

 Things You'll Need